 UPDATE on June 3, 2023: My revised analysis is that the combined efficiency of the pumps is uncertain and if it is low, it may be low due to running on inadequate refrigerant after the leak.
 Revised analysis here.
 That doesn’t change the conclusion that the leak makes the installation a net negative for the first few years at least.

 We knew enough not to expect cost-savings, but we were hoping to benefit the environment.
 When one converts to an electric heating system, one expects gas or oil bills to go down and electricity bills to go up.
 Because we were able to fully disconnect from gas, we also saved the monthly gas connection fee; that helped keep the otherwise-disappointing net cost change to essentially zero.
 If gas prices had not been so high this season, we might have seen an overall increase.

-our heat pumps were only about 150% efficient, although they were rated 278% efficient.
+our heat pumps were only about 150% efficient, [see revision here] although they were rated 278% efficient.
 That means that they needed more power to run and demanded more output from the gas generating plants that add power to our grid.
 (Gas plants are still the “marginal” power source, even though our grid is getting greener.)

 Efficiency ratings on heat pumps are like the mileage ratings on automobiles: They represent the results of a particular test which often fails to reflect real world conditions.
 Research suggests that real world heat pump performance almost always falls somewhat short of rated performance.
 Research also suggests that results vary widely.
 Even for the same model pump, results can vary substantially across installations.